learnpoint/piko/README.md

 ## Using markdown

-You can write your pages in markdown.

-Components can be included in markdown pages:
+Pages can be written in markdown.
+You can include components in markdown pages:

 ```md
 <!-- header.html, { title: "Welcome"} -->